 While a well-balanced diet is key to optimal health, there are certain foods that are especially nourishing to the brain and the body.
 By consistently integrating these foods into your daily and weekly routine, your body and brain will have the necessary vitamins and nutrients to function at their best.

 At Awakened Path, we firmly believe in the role of nutrition on the body, the brain, and more specifically, mental health.
 When working with our clients, we integrate a mind-body approach to therapy, wherein we offer guidance on how to optimize lifestyle habits to support well being.
 Nutrition and integrative medicine are up and coming areas of focus in mental health treatment and are pillars within the Awakened Path philosophy.
-The following foods are part of a healthy diet that can help you reach holistic balance with your nutrition.
+Integrative nutrition and healing go hand in hand and the following foods are part of a healthy diet that can help you reach holistic balance with your nutrition.

 Top 10 Foods to Support Your Mental Health (in no particular order):